dangerous-tac0s/pm3_documentation/WINDOWS.md

 # Windows Setup
 This guide was created using Windows 11 but should work with any 64-bit version of Windows.
 It is intended to be alongside [this video]().
-Set aside at 30-minutes for this process.
+Set aside at least 30-minutes for this process.
 Actual time will vary based on system resources and your comfort level with command line interfaces.

 Have a suggestion?
 Contact [me](operations@dangerousthings.com) or open a PR.